Stalinka

 Stalinkas were well-built, spacious, and prestigious.
-Typically located on central streets, they were primarily constructed for Soviet elites - party members, Soviet workers, intelligentsia, academics, military authorities, writers and actors from 1933 to 1961.
+Typically located on central streets, stalinkas were primarily constructed for Soviet elites—party top members, Soviet prominent workers, intelligentsia, academics, military authorities, writers, and actors from 1933 to 1961.
 Made of red bricks or mineral panels with thick (60–70 cm) walls for insulation, they featured high ceilings (up to 4.3 m), wide window sills, and well-planned layouts.
 Most apartments had 3–5 rooms (57–210 m²), while smaller one-room units (32–50 m²) were rare and placed near entrances.
 Over time, Stalinist housing became a symbol of status and quality, with many still standing in post-Soviet cities today.